 Because Arch uses the same components as most other Linux distros, the guides and fixes contained on this site are relevant well outside of the Arch ecosystem.
 If you’re not sure which software to install on your computer, check out the descriptions presented here.
 Follow the guides, read the recommendations, and take note of the bugs.

-There may be some differences in the way your distro and Arch package things, but the site may still point you in the right direction.
+There may be some differences in the way your distro and Arch package things, but the wiki may still point you in the right direction.

 7. Bye-Bye System Upgrades